anilsemizoglu/dataMCplotMaker/README.md

 Mandatory arguments:
   - data: a histogram of the data.
 If you have no data, set this equal to a null histogram [TH1F* null = new TH1F("","",1,0,1) ].
 The code is smart enough to give you a good-looking plot.
-  - backgrounds: a vector of histograms, each representing a background
+  - backgrounds: a vector of histograms, each representing a background.
+If you want to compare various quantities, set them both here and use the --noStack option
   - titles: the name of each background, in the same order as the backgrounds vector
   - title: the title of the distribution
   - title2: the subtitle of the distribution